diging/citesphere/docs/DeveloperDocumentation.rst

 **Perform the following steps after starting Apache Kafka and Zookeeper:**

-1. Clone the citesphere repository in local from ``https://github.com/diging/citesphere``
+1. Clone the Citesphere repository in local from ``https://github.com/diging/citesphere``

 2. Import the project in eclipse → While importing make sure the import is done from the directory - ``{directory where the project is cloned}/citesphere``